Missing Operating System on Windows 11/10/8/7? Fix It Now with 7 Methods

 After the test, you'll get two results:

-the hard drive is not damaged.
+This means the hard drive is not damaged.
 You may jump to Solution 3 to reset BIOS to the default state so as to getting rid of missing operating system issue.

 You should contact your hard disk or computer manufacturer for a replacement as long as these devices are under warranty.